-- The Xiuhpohualli calendar had 365 days in it and was used to describe in detail the various rituals and daily activities people were supposed to engage in every day of every season.
-It described the solar year as well as our modern calendars and had an almost entirely practical application.
-It’s mostly viewed as a standard, agricultural calendar, however, like all other Aztec writing, it used the many different Aztec symbols.
+- The Xiuhpohualli calendar had 365 days in it.
+It was used to describe in detail the various rituals and daily activities people were supposed to engage in every day of every season.
+It described the solar year and our modern calendars and had an almost entirely practical application.
+It’s mostly viewed as a standard agricultural calendar.
+However, like all other Aztec writing, it used many different Aztec symbols.

 - The Tonalpohualli calendar, or the day-count calendar, had 260 days.
 It had a much more religious and ritualistic application, and it’s usually the calendar people today think of when they hear or talk about the Aztec sunstone or Cuauhxicalli Eagle Bowl calendar.

 The day-count calendar was a sacred calendar and it served as a divination tool.
 It described the different days and rituals for each deity and was believed to literally prevent the world from ending.

 That’s because the Tonalpohualli calendar and the tasks and rituals described in it were designed to keep the divine equilibrium between the Aztec gods.

 Not adhering to any one task described in that calendar could mean one god gaining an advantage over the others and ending the world in any myriad horrific ways.